iCliniq Logo

 Hi doctor,

-I suffer from pain in my jaw when grinding with an upper bridge (placed two years ago).
+I suffer from pain in my jaw when grinding with an upper Zirconia bridge (placed two years ago).
 I am experiencing pain in my ear.
-I want to fix the deep grinding and pain in the ear?
+I am currently taking PropranoloI.
+I want to fix the pain while grinding and also the pain in my ear.
+Kindly help.

 Thank you.